-Residents living within Carson Marketplace The Boulevards at South Bay will enjoy a combination of common and private open and recreation spaces within the Project boundaries.
+Residents living within The Boulevards at South Bay will enjoy a combination of common and private open and recreation spaces within the Project boundaries.
 Amenities such as pools, clubhouses, courtyards, lawn areas, and jogging paths are just some of the features that could be provided.
 Figures 5.2a and 5.2b present conceptual illustrations of landscaped open spaces and amenities for the residential uses north and south of Del Amo Boulevard.

-Public open spaces are also important components for the commercial uses in Carson Marketplace The Boulevards at South Bay.
+Public open spaces are also important components for the commercial uses in The Boulevards at South Bay.
 Public open spaces such as walkways, multi-purpose paths and plazas provide gathering spaces for people shopping, eating or just enjoying the atmosphere.
-These spaces are an especially important feature of the lifestyle and entertainment area of Carson Marketplace The Boulevards at South Bay.
+These spaces are an especially important feature of the lifestyle and entertainment area of The Boulevards at South Bay.
 The Development Standards section of this Plan requires a minimum amount of public plaza space for the lifestyle and entertainment area and prescribe dimensions for walkways and pathways throughout the Project.
 Specific standards are outlined in Table 6.2-1 and in section 6.3 of this Plan.

-It is envisioned that public open space areas within Carson Marketplace The Boulevards at South Bay may also include large-scale water features that consist of a series of ponds, streams, brooks and a recirculated cascade that winds through at the lifestyle/entertainment portion of the Project.
-Additionally, a large water feature is envisioned along the northeastern side of the Project, within the slope area abutting I-405.
+It is envisioned that public open space areas within The Boulevards at South Bay may also include water features at the lifestyle/entertainment portion of the Project.